 - Growth stage

 As the number of your product reviews increases steadily, the sales volume of your new product is also on the rise.
-Sellers can increase selling price gradually due to growing market demand.
+Sellers can increase the selling price gradually due to growing market demand.
 On the other hand, your potential competitors are also aware of your product and have started selling it.
-You should strive to provide good customer service to achieve a higher customer retention rate at this stage.
+So you create added value to your products, such as providing should good customer service to achieve a higher customer retention rate at this stage.